 WASHINGTON, DC, the belly of the beast of international military and corporate power, is also a place of activism.
 It is where we come to speak truth to power in the streets and in the halls and assemblies of power.
 But you wouldn’t know about this activism based on what is covered in the corporate media.
 Even so-called progressive cable news outlets tend to focus instead on the jockeying of electoral politics with a distinct neoliberal bias.

 The show airs Fridays 10-11am EST on 89.3 FM, WPFW Pacifica Radio, in the Washington, D.C.
 DMV area and the broadcast signal also reaches into portions of Delaware, Pennsylvania and West Virginia.
 In addition, “On the Ground” is streamed live on wpfwfm.org, distributed by Pacifica and picked up regularly by Pacifica affiliates around the U.S. The shows are archived permanently on our show website, www.onthegroundshow.org.
-The Friday time slot began on April 8, 2016 but the show first aired as the Thursday edition of “Community Watch and Comment,” 11 am-noon.
+The Friday time slot on WPFW began on April 8, 2016 but the show first aired as the Thursday edition of “Community Watch and Comment,” 11 am-noon.
 The show streams live at wpfwfm.org and is archived there for two weeks.
 This site, www.onthegroundshow.org, includes a permanent audio archive of the show.